kj1407/My_Start-up_idea_Prototype/README.md

 # My_Start-up_idea_Prototype
-# MIHY - onnecting local service experts
+# MIHY - Connecting local service experts

 MIHY is a mobile-first application connecting local service experts (plumbers, electricians, carpenters, grocery distributors) with customers in their area.
 Customers can register, find and book verified professionals, pay securely, track grocery deliveries, and rate services.
 Local experts register and verify their credentials, receive location-based requests, and manage their service portfolio.
 Admins review expert applications and manage users in a secure dashboard.